MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-bare-metal.md

 The fastest way for you to get this app up and running on Azure is to use the `azd up` command.
 This single command will download code, initialize the project, create and configure all necessary Azure resources - including access policies and roles for your account and service-to-service communication with Managed Identities.

-1. In **File Explorer** or a terminal, create a new empty folder, and change into it.
+1. In **File Explorer** or a terminal, create a new empty directory, and change into it.

 1. Run the following command: